sr3d/ejs-locals/README.md

 Since this relies on javascript strings, and bypasses EJS's default escaping, you should be very careful if you use this function with user-submitted data.

 ### `contentFor(name)`
-`block()` would be quite for shorter text, but if you want to define something larger block of code (that can potentially includes other partials), you can use `<%- contentFor('name') -%>` to define the block inside the view, and render the code in the layout with `<%- contentFor.name -%>`.
+`block()` would be convenient for shorter text, but if you want to define a larger block of code (that can potentially includes other partials), you can use `<%- contentFor('name') -%> your html to follow` to define the new contentFor block inside the view.
+Then to render the code in the layout, use  `<%- contentFor.name -%>`.
 If you contentFor block's name has a space, use `<%- contentFor["block name"] -%>`.
+The contentFor block will be end when followed by another `contentFor("name")`, or to the end of the page.

 ### `script(src,type)`